Supersized Africa - Reverse

 On this trip you will be accompanied by 3 crew members - Group Leader, Cook and Driver.

-Cape Cross seal colony, Chimpanzee Trekking Kibale National Park, Chobe - Boat Cruise, Chobe - Dawn game drive, Fish River Canyon, Game drives, Great Zimbabwe Ruins, Hwange National Park, Kazinga Channel boat cruise, Kigali - Genocide Memorial, Lake Mburo Walking safari, Lake Nakuru - Game drive, Matobo National Park - Guided walking safari, Mountain gorilla trek & permit, Mto Wa Mbu - Village Walk & market Visit, Ngorongoro Crater - Game drive, Okavango Delta - Mokoro trips & bushwalks, Queen Elizabeth National Park Game Drive, San Bushman cultural experience, Serengeti - Game drive, Sesriem - Sand dunes visit, Sossusvlei 4x4 Tour, Visit Victoria Falls, Zanzibar Spice tour
+Cape Cross seal colony, Chimpanzee Trekking Kibale National Park, Chobe - Dawn game drive, Fish River Canyon, Great Zimbabwe Ruins, South Luangwa National Park, Lake Nakuru - Game drive, Mountain gorilla trek & one (1) permit, Ngorongoro Crater - Game drive, Okavango Delta - Mokoro trips & bushwalks, Queen Elizabeth National Park Game Drive, San Bushman cultural experience, Serengeti - Game drive, Sesriem - Sand dunes visit, Sossusvlei 4x4 Tour, Visit Victoria Falls, Zanzibar Spice tour

 55 breakfasts, 49 lunches, 48 dinners